WhiteMuush/Bull/README.md

-# BULL : Your Pentest VM Toolkit
+# Your Pentest VM Toolkit

 Launch a fully-equipped pentest VM in seconds with pre-installed security tools, VPN protection, and encrypted storage.